antk99/KNN-and-Decision-Tree/README.md

 You are free to implement these models in any way you want, but you must use Python and you must implement the models from scratch (i.e., you cannot use SciKit Learn or similar libraries).
-Using the NumPy or Pan- das package, however, is allowed and encouraged.Regarding the implementation, we recommend the following approach (but again, you are free to do what you want):
+Using the NumPy or Pan- das package, however, is allowed and encouraged.
+Regarding the implementation, we recommend the following approach (but again, you are free to do what you want):

 - Implement both models as Python classes.
 You should use the constructor for the class to initialize the model parameters as attributes, as well as to define other important properties of the model.
 - Each of your models classes should have (at least) two functions:
-    - Define afitfunction, which takes the training data (i.e.,XandY)—as well as other hyperparameters (e.g., K value in KNN and maximum tree depth in Decision Tree)—as input.
+    - Define a fit function, which takes the training data (i.e., X and Y) — as well as other hyperparameters (e.g., K value in KNN and maximum tree depth in Decision Tree) — as input.
 This function should train your model by modifying the model parameters.
-    - Define apredictfunction, which takes a set of input points (i.e.,X) as input and outputs predictions (i.e., yˆ) for these points.
+    - Define a predict function, which takes a set of input points (i.e., X) as input and outputs predictions (i.e., yˆ) for these points.
-- In addition to the model classes, you should also define a functionsevaluate_accto evaluate the model accuracy.
+- In addition to the model classes, you should also define a functions evaluate_acc to evaluate the model accuracy.
-    This function should take the true labels (i.e.,y), and target labels (i.e.,yˆ) as input, and it should output the accuracy score.
+    This function should take the true labels (i.e., y), and target labels (i.e., yˆ) as input, and it should output the accuracy score.